-Prior to rejoining the U.S. Government, Ambassador Jenkins most recently served as the Program Officer for U.S. Foreign and Security policy at the Ford Foundation.
-Her grant-making responsibilities sought to strengthen public engagement in U.S. foreign and security policy debate and formulation, promoting support for multilateralism, the peaceful resolution of disputes, and the international rule of law.
+Prior to rejoining the U.S. Government, Ambassador Jenkins served as the Program Officer for U.S. Foreign and Security policy at the Ford Foundation.
+Her responsibilities included strengthening public engagement in U.S. foreign and security policy formulation and debates as well as funding programs and international engagements in the areas of peacekeeping, women in conflict, and natural resource conflicts.
 Prior to joining the Foundation, Ambassador Jenkins served as counsel on the National Commission on Terrorist Attacks upon the United States, more commonly known as the “9-11 Commission.”
 She was the lead Commission staff member on counterterrorism policy in the Office of the Secretary of Defense and on U.S. military plans targeting al Qaeda prior to 9-11.

-Ambassador Jenkins also served as General Counsel to the U.S. Commission to assess the organization of the Federal Government to combat proliferation of weapons of mass destruction, and as a consultant to the 2000 National Commission on Terrorism.
-Additionally she worked at the RAND Corporation in their National Security Division.
+Ambassador Jenkins also served as General Counsel to the U.S. Commission to Assess the Organization of the Federal Government to combat proliferation of weapons of mass destruction, and as a consultant to the 2000 National Commission on Terrorism.
+Additionally she was a fellow at the RAND Corporation in their National Security Division.
 A retired Naval Reserve officer, she completed a year-long deployment to U.S. Central Command (CENTCOM).
 She has received numerous awards in her time as an officer in the U.S. Naval Reserves.

 Ambassador Jenkins has been an adjunct professor at Georgetown University Law School.
+She also assisted in designing and leading arms control and nonproliferation simulation courses at Stanford University.
 She was a fellow at the Belfer Center for Science and International Affairs at the John F. Kennedy School of Government, Harvard University.
-During her years at Belfer, she served as an advisor at Harvard Law School’s Bernard Koteen Office of Public Interest Advising.
+During her years at the Belfer Center, she worked at Harvard Law School in the Bernard Koteen Office of Public Interest Advising as an advisor to law students on legal jobs in the public sector.
 Ambassador Jenkins has a Ph.D. in International Relations from the University of Virginia; an LL.M. in International and Comparative Law from the Georgetown University Law Center; an M.P.A. from the State University of New York at Albany; a J.D. from Albany Law School; and a B.A. from Amherst College.
 She also attended The Hague Academy for International Law.